Crackle (service)

 Crackle was an American-based video streaming service.
 It was founded in 2004 as Grouper, before the service was purchased by Sony Pictures in 2006 and renamed Crackle.
 In 2018, the name was changed to Sony Crackle.
 Sony sold a majority stake to Chicken Soup for the Soul Entertainment in March 2019, and the name was changed back to Crackle.
-In July 2024, Chicken Soup for the Soul Entertainment was placed in Chapter 7 liquidation, which would signal a liquidation of the company's assets, and the cessation of its subsidiaries, including Crackle; while all other subsidiaries were shuttered, the Chapter 7 trustee had kept the Crackle website operating (until June 2025), available only in the United States.
+In July 2024, Chicken Soup for the Soul Entertainment was placed in Chapter 7 liquidation, which entailed a liquidation of the company's assets and the cessation of its subsidiaries, including Crackle; while all other subsidiaries were closed, the Chapter 7 trustee kept the Crackle website operating for the United States until June 2025.

 History

 Grouper Networks, an encrypted P2P network that integrates file sharing, instant messaging, and multimedia streaming, was founded in 2004 by Josh Felser, Dave Samuel, Mike Sitrin, and Aviv Aiyal.
 Sony purchased it in August 2006 for $65 million.
 In July 2007, Sony rebranded Grouper as Crackle, a multi-platform video-entertainment network and studio, and in late 2008 appointed Eric Berger as general manager.

 In March 2011, Crackle launched its streaming services on Bravia TVs, the PlayStation 3, Roku boxes, and Sony Blu-ray players.
 It also partnered with Xbox Live and added its content to Xbox 360.

 In January 2012, Crackle added Animax to its content for users in the US and Canada, and later by the end of March 2013, Animax branding was removed.

-In June 2013, it released an app for the Blackberry 10 platform and added its content to the Apple TV set-top box.
+In June 2013, it released an app for the BlackBerry 10 platform and added its content to the Apple TV set-top box.